brendenwest/it122/README.md

 Class Structure and Topics
 ####
-Course instruction will be fully online with Zoom conference at scheduled class times to review new material, answer questions, and resolve any issues with completing the homework.
+Course instruction will be virtual hybrid with a Zoom session at scheduled class times to review new material, answer questions, and resolve any issues with completing the homework.

 Throughout the week, students can reach out to me directly in the SCC tutoring Slack team with questions.

 Each week, we'll cover a new topic, building on the previous week's work.
 We will cover the following topics, although the order and precise list is subject to revision:

 - Node.js overview - core modules, http requests, callbacks, package management
-- Express application structures - routes, views, and static files
 - Advanced JS concepts - ES6, higher-order functions, asynchronous operations
-- Unit testing
+- Express web applications - routes, views, and static files
 - Templating with EJS
 - REST APIs & JSON
 - Data storage & retrieval with MongoDB
-- Single-page-application (SPA) design with React
+- React single-page-application (SPA) development
-- Deploying to a public web server
+- Unit testing
+- TypeScript & package bundling

-Each Monday, you'll be given an assignment to test what you've picked up on that week's topic.
+Each Monday, you'll be given an assignment to exercise that week's topic.
 Assignments are due by the end-of-day Sunday of that week.
-Assignments will build on each other toward a completed final project.
+Eact assignment will build on previous ones toward a completed final project.

 Most of your grade will come from turning in assignments on time and showing that you tried to solve it using your own original work.
 Your homework should be completely your own: plagiarism and late submissions may incur a grade penalty.